blockifywp/theme/README.md

 ## Features

 - **Block Supports API:** Easy to use PHP API for modifying core block supports.
 This allows for conditional block supports, or extra settings for core blocks.
 By default, Blockify enables extra block supports where possible.
 - **Block Styles API:** Easy to use PHP API for modifying core block styles that usually require JS.
-Conditional registration supported - for example, only register a "Secondary" block style if a secondary color is defined in the theme or editor.
+Conditional registration supported - for example, only register a "Secondary" block style if a secondary color has been defined in the theme or editor.
 - **Block Extensions:** Additional appearance controls for all blocks including box shadows, absolute positioning, CSS transforms, CSS filters and more.
 - **Full Site Editing:** Additional page, post and template part settings provided to make customizing individual pages easier.
 - **SVG Icons:** Inline SVG icons can be created with the image block or as inline text.
 Default icons included are WordPress, Dashicons and Social Icons.
 Also supports custom SVGs.
 - **CSS Framework:** Minimal base FSE CSS framework.
 All CSS files have are split and are conditionally loaded only when required by a page.
+Fixes some core CSS issues
 - **Google Fonts:** Automatically downloads and locally serves selected editor fonts.
 - **Gradients:** Gradient rich text formats and text block gradient settings.
 - **Text Formats** Additional text formats including clear formatting, underline, gradients, font sizes and more.
 - **Responsive Settings:** Reverse on mobile, hide on mobile and more.
 - **Header Styles:** Support for absolute, transparent and sticky headers.
-- **Mega Menu:** Create simple, multi-column dropdown menus.
+- **Mega Menu:** Create simple, multi-column dropdown menus using the core submenu block.
 - **Search Toggle:** Full screen, CSS-only, search form toggle.
 - **Dark Mode:** Automatically enables dark mode for any supported theme.

-*Pro features*
+Dark mode can be deactivated from the Blockify settings available in the page editor.
+- **eCommerce Support (coming soon!):** Full support coming for both WooCommerce and Easy Digital Downloads.
+- **Block Library:** Blockify should work out of the box with any block library plugin, and a free Block Library plugin is also available for download on both [WordPress.org](https://wordpress.org/plugins/blockify) and [GitHub](https://github.com/blockifywp/plugin).

+### Blockify plugin

-- **Block Library:** Unbranded, customizable, commonly needed UI components, fully configurable through theme.json.
+Free, lightweight collection of fully customizable, commonly needed blocks, fully configurable through theme.json.

+- **Breadcrumbs:** Displays page and post breadcrumbs.
+This block will be removed if WordPress core adds a breadcrumbs block.
+- **Icon:** Inline SVG icon block.
+Default icon sets include Dashicons, Social icons and WordPress editor icons.
+Renders an inline SVG, no icon fonts are loaded.
+Supports gradients and shadows.
+- **Counter:** Counts up or down from one number to another.
+- **Tabs:** Simple and useful tabbed content section block.
+Can also be used for creating pricing table switches.
+- **Google Map:** Easy to use, customizable Google Map block.
+Also supports dark mode.
+- **Newsletter:** Displays a newsletter block.
+NOTE: This block is still experimental.
+- **Slider:** A simple, lightweight vanilla JS slider block.
+- **Accordion:** A simple, customizable, accordion/faq block.
+- **Popup Block (coming soon!):** Lightweight, zero JS modal popups.

+### Pro features

+- **Pro Blocks:** Dark mode toggle, cookie consent, mailchimp integration and more.
+- **Pro Extensions:** React front-end, animations, additional icons, text-effects, click-to-copy code block and more.
-- **WooCommerce:** Additional support and styling for WooCommerce blocks.
+- **Pro Patterns:** Additional block patterns for use in the editor.
+- **Pro Styles:** Pro theme style variations.

 ## Requirements